laderast/RBootcamp_old/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:13ea4fbf3d
 ## Geoms are layers on a ggplot

+We are not restricted to a single geom on a graph!
+You can think of geoms as layers on a graph.
+Thus, we can use the `+` symbol to add geoms to our base `ggplot()` statement.

 *** =instructions
 Add both `geom_line()` and `geom_point()` to the following ggplot.